DevKica/brain/content/Knowledge/Books/Think and grow rich.md

 >[!hint] The Greatest Forces Are “Intangible”
 >
 >The depression brought the world to the very border-line of understanding of the forces which are intangible and unseen.
 Through the ages which have passed, man has depended too much upon his physical senses, and has limited his knowledge to physical things, which he could see, touch, weigh, and measure.

+> [!info] Mind control is the result of self-discipline and habit.
+>
+> You either control your mind or it controls you.
+There is no hall-way compromise.
+The most practical of all methods for controlling the mind is the habit of keeping

 ### Fear
 >[!danger] Decisions is the seedling of fear!
 Remember this, as you read.